LISAC: Learned Coded Waveform Design for ISAC with OFDM: The proposed LISAC framework

-To avoid getting stuck on local optima \cite{turboae}, we train the LISAC encoder and decoder alternatively.
-In particular, we optimize the LISAC encoder for $N_e$ iterations using the overall loss function, $\mathcal{L}$ defined in \eqref{equ:total_loss}, with $\bm{\Theta}_d$ fixed.
-Next, we fix $\bm{\Theta}_e$ and train LISAC decoder using only $\mathcal{L}_c$ for $N_d$ iterations.
-In general, we have $N_d > N_e$ as the LISAC decoder is harder to optimize.
-A large batch size is adopted which is essential for achieving a satisfactory decoding performance.
-The overall training algorithm is summarized in Algorithm \ref{algorithm:train_lisac}.
+To avoid getting stuck in local optima, we train the neural network parameters, $\bm{\Theta}_t$ and $\bm{\Theta}_r$, of the LISAC transmitter and receiver alternatively.
+In particular, we optimize the parameters of the LISAC transmitter, $\bm{\Theta}_t$, for $N_t$ iterations using the overall loss function, $\mathcal{L}$ defined in \eqref{equ:total_loss}, with $\bm{\Theta}_r$ fixed.
+Then, we fix $\bm{\Theta}_t$, and train LISAC receiver using only the communication loss, $\mathcal{L}_c$, for $N_r$ iterations.
+In general, we set $N_r > N_t$ as the LISAC decoder is harder to optimize.
+A large batch size is adopted, which is essential for achieving a satisfactory decoding performance.
+The overall training algorithm with outlier MSE as the sensing loss is summarized in Algorithm \ref{algorithm:train_lisac}, which can be easily extended to the scenario with CRLB loss.